ba9f11ecc3497d9993b933fdc2bd61e5/temporary.chat-playbook/CONTRIBUTING.md

 ### the roadmap (oh god!)

 ##### UI:
-- FEATURE/detect common file types and put pretty icons on preview (mp3 = music note icon, pdf = document icon etc)
 - FEATURE/preview url
 - FEATURE/add timestamp on messags
 - FEATURE/copy url to the clipboard & invite people on room creation
+- UX_IMPROVEMENTS/detect common file types and put pretty icons on preview (mp3 = music note icon, pdf = document icon, zip = zip icon)
 - UX_IMPROVEMENTS/and also, using skeuomorphic iconography these days is a pretty difficult thing to do right.
 I would absolutely wholeheartedly recommend switching all your icons/images to use a single cohesive "iconfont", such as FontAwesome
 -
 ##### APP:
 - SECURITY/find a way to prevent javascript or html upload (rename the files?)
 - SECURITY/add new-ish header Permissions-Policy https://www.w3.org/TR/permissions-policy-1/
+- FEATURE/make a "help" command line for the below commands
 - FEATURE/Create CLI interface /nick [username] /ping [username] /upload (will open your file browser of choice)
+- FEATURE/Create an array of ping instead of the current single ping implementation.
+- FEATURE/template room_bot version
 - FEATURE/Create Named rooms (remove the uuid check and restrict the create rooms api endpoints.)
 New subdomain will be encrypted, neat (room familly.example.com, room friends.exmple.com)
 - FEATURE/make a solution to use dynamic dns + let's encrypt for single room (does this already work? need to test)
 - FEATURE/create api for expert users that want to manage their encryption